cosimameyer/correlaidtheme/README.md

 # CorrelAid Theme for `xaringan` slides

-This repository contains a `xaringan` theme in the colors of CorrelAid.
+This repository contains a `xaringan` theme in the colors of CorrelAid and meant only for internal usage.
 You can install the theme with the following code:

 ```
 devtools::install_github("cosimameyer/correlaidtheme")